logto-io/docs/blog/2023-02-16-do-you-need-to-build-auth/index.md

 <!--truncate-->

 > **TL;DR** If you're still learning, auth will be a good challenge.
 If you want full control, it's worth building your own auth system.
-Otherwise, it depends on several conditions.
+Otherwise, it's necessary to find an existing solution that fits your needs.

 ## Intro